tarunbarnikana/GMRIT_InternRecruitTest/README.md

 Clone this repository on to your github account.

+- Fork the repository to your own github account.
 - Use "git clone repo_name" to clone on to your PC using Terminal or clone using the Github desktop app.
 - Create a new branch with the name in the format: rollnumber_yourfullname.
 (Example: "13341A0586_ramharsha")